daimor/simplemirror/readme.md

 ## How to

-Put the iris.key in the same directory.
+Put the iris.key license in the same directory.

 Regarding the Iris docker image, you can either download from Intersystems or use a docker hub repository: